-The Namaskard geothermal area encompasses 4 square kilometers and is one of the largest Sulphur spring areas in Iceland.
+The Namaskard geothermal area covers 4 square kilometers and is one of the largest Sulphur spring areas in Iceland.

 Myvatn Nature Baths

-Take a dip in the milky blue water of a natural steam bath with stunning views on the background and enjoy the health benefits that are said to be given by the high sulfur content in the water.
+Take a dip in the milky blue water of a natural steam bath and enjoy the stunning views on the background.

-Explore Hverfjall on foot and be amazed at the unique appearance of this tuff ring volcano, which looks like a gigantic black ash cone.
+Explore Hverfjall on foot and be amazed at the unique appearance of this tuff ring volcano.

 You can walk around the rim of the crater or up the steep slopes to get jaw-dropping views of the surrounding natural beauty.

-Head on to Dimmuborgir, also called the Black Fortress, to check out the extraordinary landscape featuring numerous oddly-shaped lava fields.
+Head on to Dimmuborgir to check out the extraordinary landscape featuring numerous oddly-shaped lava fields.

 Known as the waterfall of the gods for its ethereal beauty, the Godafoss waterfall is one of the country’s most breathtaking natural wonders.

 The spectacular views will make for the best photos, especially with summer or autumn colors.